 How will the course be run?

-The course will run from 7th March 2019 for four weeks, though you will have lifetime access to the materials and videos, and so will benefit from the updates I make each time I run the course.
+The course will run from Thursday 5th September 2019 for four weeks, though you will have lifetime access to the materials and videos and so will benefit from the updates I make each time I run the course.

-The private Facebook group provides a supportive space for ongoing community discussion with like-minded parents.
+A private Facebook group provides a supportive space for ongoing community discussion with like-minded parents (though it’s not necessary to join it).

 How do I book?